The long-standing Alder Inn is now surrounded by a green fence, meant to bar anyone from crossing into an active construction site.

 Langley Township voted to demolish the building located at the southeast corner of Fraser Highway and 272 Street this past July.

-The Alder Inn, which housed a bar, a liquor store, and Langley’s last strip club, had been in operation since 1948 and shut it’s doors in June of 2019.
+The Alder Inn, which housed a bar, a liquor store, hotel rooms, and Langley’s last strip club, had been in operation since 1948 and shut it’s doors in June of 2019.

 A fire in November of last year displaced tenants, including the owners of Schnitzels restaurant; significant smoke, fire, and water damage led to the demolition decision.